UEABIO/physalia-R-course-2023/docs/01-mixed-model.md

 ### Crossed or Nested

-When we have more than one possible randome effect these can be **crossed** or **nested** - it depends on the relationship between the variables.
+When we have more than one possible random effect these can be **crossed** or **nested** - it depends on the relationship between the variables.
 Let’s have a look.

 A common issue that causes confusion is this issue of specifying random effects as either  ‘crossed’ or ‘nested’.
 In reality, the way you specify your random effects will be determined  by your experimental or sampling design.
 A simple  example can illustrate the difference.